-The two devices have bene touted by Fossil as being the company's thinnest and sleekest Android Wear devices to date, and it's certainly true that the Q Venture is the most female-friendly fully featured smartwatch to date.
+The watches, which are slated to arrive next month, have been touted by Fossil as being the company's thinnest and sleekest Wear exports to date, and it's certainly true that the Q Venture is the most female-friendly, fully featured smartwatch to date.

 Essential reading: Best smartwatches 2017